 - have less than £26,250 in your personal savings

-If you apply for the grant at age 15 you will not receive the money until you turn 16.
+If you apply for the grant at age 15 you'll not receive the money until you turn 16.

 People who have little or no formal support from Social Work Services or through Self Directed Support will get priority.